 The temporal and spatial diversification of crops through rotation, multiple cropping and/or intercropping contribute to low-input agronomic practices and resource-efficient farming systems, and constitute a key pillar of the transition towards sustainable agri-food systems.
 Crop diversification can fulfil the need to simultaneously produce food, feed, industrial products and deliver other ecosystem services and public goods by exploiting the potential of diversity and biological regulation at field and landscape levels.
 However, diversified and low-input farming systems can only emerge if clear benefits to farmers and society are demonstrated, if the upstream and downstream value chains are fully engaged, and if the sociotechnical regime is more disposed to support crop diversification.

-The focus is on all scientific aspects of agri-food system diversification, including support for practical implementation of crop diversification in value chains and policy-related issues.
-In particular, the conference addresses the following themes:
+The focus was on all scientific aspects of agri-food system diversification, including support for practical implementation of crop diversification in value chains and policy-related issues.
+In particular, the conference addressed the following themes:

 - Benefits, barriers, lock ins, enablers and practical experiences of crop diversification

 - Innovations and incentives to promote diversification along value chains

 - Approaches to assess the performance of diversified cropping systems at various scales

 - Co-designing approaches that foster crop diversification and accompany actors when transitioning towards European sustainable systems